beheshty/beheshty.github.io/README.md

 ### **Fintranet – Back-End Developer**
 *Jul 2022 – Present*
-- Developed a compliance-focused financial product with audit logging and access controls, supporting regulatory requirements and increasing client adoption.
+- Developed a compliance-focused financial product used by 1,500+ clients, supporting audit trails and role-based access control.
 - Integrated multiple third-party APIs, improving compliance workflow efficiency by 30%.
-- Improved SQL performance through indexing and query optimization, achieving a 20% boost in database speed.
+- Optimized SQL performance via indexing and query tuning, resulting in a 20% improvement in database speed.
-- Built a unified messaging abstraction over Azure Service Bus, allowing seamless use of Request, Session, and basic messaging patterns without exposing infrastructure complexity.
+- Developed a messaging abstraction over Azure Service Bus to support Request, Session, and basic messaging patterns without exposing infrastructure details to developers.
-- Introduced interceptor-based automatic Unit of Work management, eliminating manual transaction control.
+- Implemented automatic Unit of Work handling via interceptors, eliminating 90% of manual transaction boilerplate and reducing development overhead.
-- Set up authentication with Azure AD B2C, supporting multi-tenant user access and centralized identity management.
+- Set up authentication using Azure AD B2C, enabling multi-tenant user access and centralized identity management.
+- Mentored junior developers by conducting code reviews and sharing best practices in C# and Azure, resulting in a 25% reduction in code-related issues during production deployments.
 - Collaborated with product, QA, and frontend teams to deliver scalable features, reducing production incidents and increasing reliability.
+- Collaborated with product, QA, and frontend teams to deliver scalable features, reducing production incidents and increasing overall system reliability.

 ---

 ### **Nik Group – Back-End Developer**
 *May 2020 – Jun 2022*
-- Built a microservice in .NET Core to integrate with security devices across 3,000+ jewelry stores.
+- Built a microservice in .NET Core to collect health data from 3,000+ security devices deployed in jewelry stores.
-- Implemented real-time monitoring and failure alerting to ensure proactive issue detection.
+- Implemented real-time monitoring and failure alerts to detect issues early and enhance operational safety.
-- Developed a Redis-based caching layer, reducing DB query load by 30% and response time from 500ms to 200ms.
+- Added a Redis caching layer to reduce database load by 30% and cut average response times from 500ms to 200ms
 - Contributed to architectural planning and requirements analysis for scalable, performance-oriented solutions.
+- Participated in architecture and requirements planning to support scalable, high-performance system design

 ---

 ### **Acctech – Back-End Developer**
 *Mar 2019 – Apr 2020*
-- Built a modular Web API platform from scratch, reducing feature development time by 30% through reusable service components.
+- Introduced a modular Web API platform from scratch, reducing feature development time by 30% through reusable service components.
-- Developed integrations with external APIs for automated data ingestion, cutting parsing time in half.
+- Built resilient API integrations for automated data ingestion, halving parsing time and streamlining data workflows.
-- Collaborated with architects to align system design with functional and performance goals.
+- Worked closely with solution architects to design scalable web applications, aligning system architecture with functional and performance goals.

 ---

 ### **Danayan Co – Software Developer**
 *Mar 2018 – Jan 2019*
-- Built and extended accounting software modules using C# (Windows Forms), EF, and T-SQL.
+- Enhanced and extended accounting software modules using C# (Windows Forms), EF, and T-SQL.
-- Refactored legacy code and tuned performance across modules, improving system responsiveness by 15%.
+-  Refactored legacy code and optimized database interactions, improving system responsiveness and enhancing user experience by 15%.

 ---